Solving Common Document Conversion Problems

 How to Retain Metadata When Converting Word to PDF

-Another common issue when converting Word to PDF is the loss of important metadata.
+Another common issue when converting Word files to PDF is the loss of important metadata.
 A document’s metadata tells the story of that document at the backend.
 Proper metadata makes it much easier for someone to locate a specific document, or a document containing a certain subject.
-Losing this information could be detrimental to the integrity and searchability of any digital document – especially a Word file, which are the core features of the program.
+Losing this information could be detrimental to the integrity and searchability of any digital document – especially Word files, which are the core features of the program.

 In a Word document, the metadata includes the size of the file, the date of creation, the name of its creator, and the name of its most recent modifier.
 The engineers at ActivePDF understand the relevance of this data and the importance of keeping it.
-This is why DocConverter was designed to retain metadata when converting Word to PDF.
-With DocConverter, the converted PDF file will be just as easy to find among the thousands of documents saved on a company’s folders as the original Word document.
+This is why DocConverter was designed to retain metadata when converting to PDF.
+With DocConverter, the converted PDF file will be just as easy to find among the thousands of documents saved on a company’s folders as the original document.

 Challenge: Preserving Hyperlinks When Converting Word to PDF

-Another known problem when converting Word to PDF occurs when the conversion server treats the PDF as a whole new document, thus changing the basic information in the original Word file.
+Another known problem when converting Word to PDF occurs when the conversion server treats the PDF as a whole new document, thus changing the basic information in the original file.
 This causes basic elements such as hyperlinks to be lost.
 In the blink of an eye, a well-researched hyperlinked word or sentence turns into a plain static word or sentence with no interactive capabilities.

 With DocConverter, the hyperlinks presented in the original document are kept in the new PDF version without the need of inserting them again, saving an enormous amount of time and resources, especially when dealing with 1,000-plus page documents in a high-volume environment.